rstudio/shinyuieditor/README.md

 Found a bug or want to suggest a feature?
 Use the github issues page: [github repo's issues.](https://github.com/rstudio/shinyuieditor/issues).

-More general comments can be sent via email (nick.strayer@rstudio.com) or for more public discourse, [twitter.](https://twitter.com/NicholasStrayer)
+More general comments can be sent via email (nick.strayer@posit.co) or for more public discourse, [twitter.](https://twitter.com/NicholasStrayer)

 The things most useful for feedback at this stage are: